 2021 is the year for QR codes.
 Every day, businesses discover new potentials of QR codes in marketing, consumer engagement, and communication.
 They are trendsetting because users don’t need an external app to scan them.
-As the latest smartphones come with in-built scanners (also, incredible 4G and 5G internet speed), it has become easier for users to access different digital content forms embedded in the printed codes on newspapers, magazines, billboards, and even clothing.
-Read further and get to know how QR codes for business are useful.
+Most of the latest smartphones come with in-built scanners and incredible 4G and 5G internet speed.
+As a result, it has become easier for users to access digital content embedded in the printed codes on newspapers, magazines, billboards, and even clothing.
+Read further and get to know how QR codes for business are helpful.

 QR Codes are Ahead of Time – Link Physical Paper to World Wide Web in Few Seconds